kolganovaanna/GA5/README.md

 I am more than ok with this explanation.

 *Conclusion*: Despite the overwhelming amount of outputs and commands suggested, I think Copilot did everything right and it was able to come up with a way  to show the results most efficiently (a table).
 It did a good job explaining what the outputs mean and what potential problems (poly-G) we have.
-Probably the only issue I had with Copilot here is the complexity of the script in check_poly.sh file, which would have taken me a while to break down if I wanted to.
+Probably the only issue I had with Copilot here is the complexity of the script in check_poly.sh file, which would have taken me a while to break down if I wanted to (9/10 experience rate_)

 I committed to README and check_poly.sh here: